Growing your very first kitchen garden this year? Congratulations!

 1. Egyptian Walking Onions

-This plant can make the worst gardener look like a seasoned green thumb!
+This plant can make the worst gardener look like a seasoned green thumb.
 It propagates itself, it requires almost no attention, and it tastes delicious.
 It will satisfy your green onion needs without all the hassle of dealing with seeds or sets.
-And, with a healthy, generous patch, you should be able to harvest onions in all but the hottest summer and coldest winter weather.
+And, with a healthy, generous-sized patch, you should be able to harvest onions in all but the hottest summer and coldest winter weather.

 While Egyptian onions do a fine job of spreading all on their own, you can expand your patch even more quickly by collecting the mature bulbs from the tops of dry plants and planting them yourself.